-If you have a hard time identifying how you feel, here is a great daily check-in exercise that you can track in your journal each day from David I. Rome, the author of "Your Body Knows the Answer."
+Here is a great daily check-in exercise that you can track in your journal each day inspired by David I. Rome, the author of "Your Body Knows the Answer."

-If you easily abandon yourself when you are with other people, you will likely find this exercise very helpful.
-You can do this exercise in your journal or in your mind several times during the day.
+If you easily abandon yourself when you are with other people, you will also find this exercise helpful.
+You can do this exercise in your journal once a day.
 This emotional check-in exercise invites your deeper self-knowing by repeating one question three times.

-1. Begin by simply asking yourself, "How am I?"
-Say whatever comes mind.
+1. First Inquiry: Begin by simply asking yourself, "How am I?"
+Say whatever comes to mind.
 "I am fine...tired...sad...happy...excited and write it down in your journal.

-2. Now ask yourself, "But how am I really?
-This time ignore any words that arise quickly.
+2. Second Inquiry: Now ask yourself again, "How am I really?"
+This time, ignore any words that arise quickly.
 Instead, hold in mind the question, "How am I really?
 Allow there to be a gap, and sense into your body with an attitude of friendly attending.

-3. Do not answer from your head - that would be what you already know.
+Do not answer from your head - that would be what you already know.
 Look for a response to the question in your body.
 Find that unclear sense of "something."
 You might sense a strong sensation in a part of your body.
 You might see images, colours or symbols.
-You might hear music or words.
+Furthermore, you might hear music or words.

-6. When you notice something, simply welcome it and be with it, and do not look for anything else to happen right away.
+When you notice something, simply welcome it and be with it.
 Write down what you are experiencing.

 3. Third Inquiry: After a while, ask for a third time, "How am I really?" and notice if the feeling alters, becomes clearer or disappears.
 Write down your felt-sense impression in your journal.